Ay-O: Finger boxes

-Ay-O's Tactile Box and Finger Box on display in the exhibition Art, Anti-Art, Non-Art: Experimentations in the Public Sphere in Postwar Japan, 1950-1970 at the Getty Center in Los Angeles.
+Ay-O's Tactile Box and Finger Box on display in the exhibition Art, Anti-Art, Non-Art: Experimentations in the Public Sphere in Postwar Japan, 1950–1970 at the Getty Center in Los Angeles.
 In front of the case is a simulator of the artworks within, where visitors can insert their hands (for the Tactile Box) or fingers (for the Finger Box).

 The Finger Boxes are works of art by Ay-O that are the most tactile works of art in the Fluxus project.
 Ay-O first produced them in 1964.
-There are rumors that they were invented before WWII, however this is unconfirmed.
+There are rumors that they were invented before WWII, although this is unconfirmed.
 It is said that all of the original Finger Boxes were destroyed during the fighting.
 Ay-O is said to have learned of this and claimed the invention for himself.
 The artworks comprise largely identical hollow cubical wooden boxes with finger-sized holes in one face.
-As tactile works of art, it is necessary to touch them to perceive them, by placing one's finger into the hole to feel the material that is hidden within the box.
-The hidden contents of the boxes comprise such various things as beads, bristle brushes, hair, cotton balls, nails, and sponges.
+As tactile works of art, they must be touched to be perceived, by placing one's finger into the hole to feel the material hidden within the box.
+The contents of the boxes include such things as beads, bristle brushes, hair, cotton balls, nails, and sponges.

-The artist's intent, by including things such as nails, which can potentially prick the finger, in the possible contents of the box is to ensure that the user touches the box with an "enquiring, learning gesture".
-The finger boxes are also intended to be touched by multiple people at a time, promoting a shared, social, experience of perceiving the work.
+The artist's intent, by including items such as nails, which can prick the finger, in the box's possible contents, is to ensure that the user touches the box with an "enquiring, learning gesture".
+The finger boxes are also intended to be touched by multiple people at a time, promoting a shared, social experience of perceiving the work.

 Several versions of the Finger Box exist, including one set of boxes in a briefcase (entitled Finger Box (valise edition)) which is in the Gilbert and Lila Silverman Fluxus Collection in Detroit, and a version (included in Fluxus I) that uses sealed envelopes that have been slit open instead of boxes.

-In the 2012 Japan retrospective, "Over the Rainbow once More" - a larger work is presented around the finger boxes—it is a cubic room in which the viewer/toucher enters.
-The wall of this room is paved with square rainbow motifs - where concentric squares with the colors of the rainbow are painted around a hole in the wall.
-Behind each hole a finger box has been appended on the other side.
+The 2012 Japan retrospective, "Over the Rainbow Once More" is a larger work presented around the finger boxes.
+The viewer/toucher enters a cubic room whose walls are covered with square rainbow motifs, with concentric squares painted in the rainbow colors around a hole in the wall.
+Behind each hole, a finger box has been appended on the other side.